ExtendRealityLtd/Tilia.Locomotors.Climbing.Unity/Documentation/HowToGuides/AddingAClimbableObject/README.md

 We can sort this by delving into the `Interactions.Climable` prefab and toggling off an event listener.

-Select the `Interactions.Climable -> Internal -> Interactions.Interactable` GameObject from the Unity hierarchy and on the `Interactable Facade` component change the `Untouched` event listener from `RunTime Only` to `Off` on the `UngrabOnUntouch` GameObject for the `InteractorAttachPointExtractor.DoExtract` method.
+Select the `Interactions.Climable -> Internal -> Interactions.Interactable` GameObject from the Unity Hierarchy window and on the `Interactable Facade` component change the `Untouched` event listener from `RunTime Only` to `Off` on the `UngrabOnUntouch` GameObject for the `InteractorAttachPointExtractor.DoExtract` method.

 ![Disable Ungrab On Untouch Event](assets/images/DisableUngrabOnUntouchEvent.png)